 So the question is this: How do you know when to upgrade or not?
 What are the criteria for deciding?
-As an example of the issues, when the University of Vermont Health Network rebranded after a merger of hospitals, it sought to convey its long and proud local presence.
+As an example of these issues, when the University of Vermont Health Network rebranded after a merger of hospitals, it sought to convey its long and proud local presence.
 So it put extra money into buying Vermont marble bases for its signs.
 The marble was quarried and finished nearby, conveying the connection of the health system to prideful Vermonters.

 On the flip side, almost all healthcare providers we serve have branded clocks placed around their facilities—they put them in lobbies, doctor’s offices, labs, and so on.
 Branding hundreds of clocks is costly, and it usually has little relation to the achievement of an organization’s brand strategy.
 It also has little impact on sick patients or their loved ones.
 We often recommend neutralizing the old clocks with new, unbranded ones, and investing freed up funds into more impactful branded assets which are more central to stakeholder’s brand experience.